-Company secretary and legal registered office
+Company secretary and legal registered office in 2021

 To comply with local company law, Healy Consultants provides to our Clients i) global company secretary services and ii) legal registered office service.